 “You must.
 You’re having a baby.”

-Bayla drew in a deep, slow inhalation then released a long rasping, “You bastard.
-I’ll get you for this.”
+Bayla inhaled deeply and released one long rasping, “You bastard, I’ll get you for this.”

 The nurse laughed.
-“Once the baby’s in your arms, you’ll forget all this.”
+“Once the baby’s in your arms, you’ll forget.”

-At one minute past midnight, January 25, 1941, after some thirty-six hours, Bayla’s doctor entered his patient’s uterus with cranial forceps to deliver a nine-pound, five ounce baby girl.
+At one minute past midnight, January 25, 1941, after some thirty-six hours, the doctor entered his patient’s uterus with cranial forceps to deliver a nine-pound, five-ounce baby girl.